 However, if the deadline has passed and the buyer discovers something else about the house that is objectionable, and drops out of the contract, the seller will likely have the option to keep the buyer's earnest money.

 More often than not, it is after the loan contingency deadline when the buyer's earnest money goes "hard," or non-refundable.
-Because securing a loan can take awhile, the loan contingency deadline is often the final deadline in the contract, and is the last "out" for the buyer.
+Because securing a loan can take a while, the loan contingency deadline is often the final one in the contract, and is the last "out" for the buyer.
 If a buyer decides to not purchase the property after this deadline, it is likely that the seller will have the right to retain the earnest money.

 The earnest money can be held in escrow during the contract period by a title company, lawyer, bank, or broker—whatever is specified in the contract.
 Most U.S. jurisdictions require that when a buyer timely and properly drops out of a contract, the money be returned within a brief period of time, say, 48 hours.

 In the event a dispute arises over whether the earnest money should be returned (for example, if the seller argues that the buyer did not notify the seller in a timely manner of the intent to back out of the contract), the escrow holder will continue to hold the earnest money until the dispute is resolved.
-Most of the time, if there is even a hintof a dispute, the earnest money will be retained by the escrow holder, simply to protect the escrow holder from any liability.
+Most of the time, if there is even a hint of a dispute, the earnest money will be retained by the escrow holder, simply to protect the escrow holder from any liability.

 The purchase contract is the first resource to consult when a dispute has arisen over whether earnest money should be returned to the buyer.
 The terms of the contract will govern the parties' next steps.
 Often, the contract or state law will require that the parties attend mediation or arbitration before anyone can bring a suit to recover the money.

 The home buyer and seller should also consult with the entity or person holding the earnest money and inquire as to what its procedure is in the event of a dispute.
 Most likely, the escrow holder will have a standard procedure or at least some advice about what happens next.
-Many states have very specific, systematic laws about how escrow holders must handle disputes over earnest money.
+Many states have specific, systematic laws about how escrow holders must handle disputes over earnest money.
 Parties to a dispute will need to become familiar with these laws.

 Whether you are a buyer or a seller in a dispute over earnest money, keep in mind what the purpose of the earnest money is to the other side: for the buyer, the money was put forward to secure a right to purchase and show good faith.
 For the seller, the money was put forward so as to be assured of compensation for any time lost by taking the property off the market for the benefit of the buyer.

-If the amount of the earnest money is small enough, small claims court may be an option, depending on your state's criteria and monetary limits for these courts.
-Otherwise, a court of general jurisdiction will be able to hear and resolve the matter, but it will likely be a longer process during which neither the buyer nor the seller will have access to the earnest money funds.
+If the amount of the earnest money is small enough, small claims court could be an option, depending on your state's criteria and monetary limits for these courts.
+Otherwise, a court of general jurisdiction will be able to hear and resolve the matter, but it will likely be a longer process, during which neither the buyer nor the seller will have access to the earnest money funds.

-As a seller, be aware that you will not automatically get earnest money if a buyer drops out, but you may be entitled to it when a buyer is in breach of the terms of the contract and does not complete the purchase.
+As a seller, be aware that you will not automatically get earnest money if a buyer drops out, but you might be entitled to it when a buyer is in breach of the terms of the contract and does not complete the purchase.